cupy/cupy/docs/source/compatibility.rst

 .. note::
    It is up to developers if APIs should be annotated as experimental or not.
-   We recommend to make the APIs experimental if they implemnt large modules or make a decision from several design choices.
+   We recommend to make the APIs experimental if they implement large modules or make a decision from several design choices.